thomasmueller/tinyStats/README.md

 Statistics about data (streaming processing):

-* Cardinality estimation using HyperLogLog, HyperBitBit, LinearCounting
+* Approximate counting using 4, 8, 16 bits of state.
-* Cardinality estimation using 64 bits of state
+* Cardinality estimation using HyperLogLog, HyperBitBit, LinearCounting, and hybrid.
+Some implementations only need 64 bits of state.
-* Frequent item detection using CountMinSketch, CountSketch
-* Frequent item detection using 64 bits of state
+* Frequent item detection using count-min sketch, AMS sketch.
+Some implementations only need 64 bits of state.
-* Minimum and maximum
+* Minimum and maximum.
-* Approximate median using the remedian algorithm (improved)
+* Approximate median using the remedian algorithm (somewhat improved).
-* Approximate counting
-* Approximate histogram using 64 bits of state with 11 buckets, e.g. for lengths
+* Approximate histogram using 64 bits of state with 11 buckets, e.g. for lengths.
-* Random sample (reservoir sampling)
+* Random sample using the reservoir sampling algorithm.
+* Cardinality estimation for key-values pairs, by combining count-min sketch and HyperLogLog.

 ## Similar Libraries